openconnectivityfoundation/OMA-IoTDataModels/README.md

 - label in SDF is converted in OAS to x-label
 - sdfType in SDF is converted in OAS to x-sdfType

+## License information

+Each file has includes the SPDX identifier that indicates the license and a copyright statement:

+- license name
+- x-copyright

+## more info

 [ocf converted oma resource overview](https://openconnectivityfoundation.github.io/OMA-IoTDataModels/tools/resource.html)